Apriloracle/Reap-protocol-sdk/README.md

 **The official SDK for the Reap Protocol: The Agentic Commerce Grid.**

 The Reap Protocol enables AI Agents to search for products, register them on-chain, and execute purchases seamlessly.
 It acts as the bridge between Web2 products and Web3 settlement.
-Its your all in one onchain x402 faciliatator.
+Its your all in one **onchain x402 faciliatator**.

 ## ⚡ Why use the Grid?